Zoolander: Cast

-Other actors in the film include Alexander Skarsgård as Meekus; Alexandre Manning (Brint); and Asio Highsmith (Rufus) as Derek's model roommates, Andy Dick as Olga the masseuse, Andrew Wilson (Owen Wilson's real-life brother) as Hansel's walk-off corner guy, John Vargas as the Italian designer, Jennifer Coolidge as the American designer, Tony Kanal as the French designer, Patton Oswalt as the monkey photographer, and Mason Webb as Derek Zoolander Jr.
+Other actors in the film include Alexander Skarsgård as (Meekus); Alexandre Manning (Brint); and Asio Highsmith (Rufus) as Derek's model roommates, Andy Dick as Olga the masseuse, Andrew Wilson (Owen Wilson's real-life brother) as Hansel's walk-off corner guy, John Vargas as the Italian designer, Jennifer Coolidge as the American designer, Tony Kanal as the French designer, Patton Oswalt as the monkey photographer, and Mason Webb as Derek Zoolander Jr.

 David Bowie and Billy Zane made prominent cameos as themselves, with Bowie acting as judge for a "walk-off" and Zane appearing as a friend of Derek.
 Comedian Godfrey and Taj Crown appear as janitor disguises for Derek and Hansel, respectively.
 James Marsden appears as John Wilkes Booth.
 Also making cameos as themselves were Lance Bass, Tyson Beckford, Victoria Beckham, Emma Bunton, Stephen Dorff, Shavo Odadjian, Fred Durst, Tom Ford, Cuba Gooding Jr., Fabio Lanzoni, Theo Kogan, Lukas Haas, Tommy Hilfiger, Paris Hilton, Carmen Kass, Heidi Klum, Lenny Kravitz, Karl Lagerfeld, Lil' Kim, Anne Meara, Natalie Portman, Frankie Rayder, Mark Ronson, Gavin Rossdale, Winona Ryder, Garry Shandling, Christian Slater, Gwen Stefani, Donald Trump, Melania Trump, Donatella Versace, Sandra Bernhard, Amanda Lepore, Veronica Webb, Vikram Chatwal, Irina Pantaeva, Luther Creek, Christiane Amanpour, Malan Breton, and Danielle Stampe.

 Production

 Development

 Ben Stiller first created the character for a skit at the 1996 VH1 Fashion Awards.
-The name "Derek Zoolander" was invented by Bates while he was editing the first short film and was inspired by the names of two male models who both worked for Calvin Klein: the Dutchman Mark Vanderloo and the American Johnny Zander.
+The name "Derek Zoolander" was invented by Bates while he was editing the first short film and was inspired by the names of two male models who both worked for Calvin Klein: Mark Vanderloo and Johnny Zander.

 Casting

-Owen Wilson was Stiller's first choice for the role of Hansel but it was uncertain if he would be available and auditions were held.
+Owen Wilson was Stiller's first choice for the role of Hansel, but it was uncertain if he would be available and auditions were held.
 Jake Gyllenhaal auditioned for the role.
 Andy Dick was going to play Mugatu, but was unavailable due to a previous commitment to the TV show Go Fish.
 Stiller had originally intended to play Derek's agent Maury as well, but was already set to play the lead role and direct the film, leading him to cast his father Jerry Stiller as Maury instead.

 David Bowie appeared as himself as the judge of the walk-off scene, filming his cameo in September 2000.
 He later stated, "It was just too funny a script to walk past.
 An absolute hoot!"
 With his entrance accompanied by a freeze-frame and a snippet of his song "Let's Dance" (1983), biographer Nicholas Pegg describes Bowie's appearance as "willingly sending up the media's image of him as the ultimate arbiter of cool."